peteroupc/classic-wallpaper/uielements.md

 - was drawn in one color only, and
 - rarely had smoothed edges, and only if the display mode can show more than 256 colors at a time.

-In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one unit upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.[^19]  But new applications should avoid having text in icons, cursors, and pixel images.
+In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one unit upward and leftward to three units downward and rightward) followed by an unshifted rendering in the base color or pattern.[^19]  But new applications should avoid having text in icons, cursors, and other images.

-New user-interface graphics with limited colors ought to be designed as vector graphics (for example, line segments and filled polygons) from the start, even if they are meant to resemble the drawing style given in this section when in their original size.
-Existing pixel images that function like icons should be [**converted to vector graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md) if they are simple enough.
+New user-interface graphics with limited colors ought to be designed as vector graphics (geometric models; for example, line segments and filled polygons) from the start, even if they are meant to resemble the drawing style given in this section when in their original size.
+Existing images that function like icons should be [**converted to vector graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md) if they are simple enough.

 <a id=Flexible_User_Interface_Graphics></a>